rizac/eGSIM/README.md

 In production mode could we simply clone `eGSIM`? yes.
 But we suggest to follow the procedure above in any case, to allow the same flexibility.

-Also note that this is a client program but a web app in Django, there is no need to install this program via `pip install .`, but only its dependencies
+Also note that this is not a client program but a web app in Django, there is no need to install this program via `pip install .`, but only its dependencies
 </details>